ansible-collections/ibm_zos_ims/docs/source/configuration.rst

-    Copy the above playbook into a file, call it **sample.yml** and to run it, use he Ansible command ``ansible-playbook`` with the inventory you definewd in step 4 along with a reqeust for a password using opiton ``--ask-pass``.
+    Copy the above playbook into a file, call it **sample.yml** and to run it, use the Ansible command ``ansible-playbook`` with the inventory you defined in step 4 along with a reqeust for a password using opiton ``--ask-pass``.

     The command syntax is ``ansible-playbook -i <inventory> <playbook> --ask-pass``,